smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 The Doxygen-generated documentation focuses on the public methods, but it is hard to tell how things really work by looking at that.
 Instead, we need to look at the private data structure definitions.
-The set of fields of ``FunctionTemplateDecl``, simplified a little by giving names to fields stored in the low bits of pointers, is:
+The fields of ``FunctionTemplateDecl``, simplified a little by giving names to fields stored in the low bits of pointers, are:

 * From base class ``Decl``: